mlc-ai/mlc-llm/docs/index.rst

    .. tab :: ➂ Use Compiled Models

-      MLC-compiled models can be used with or without MLCChat per-platform, the default runtime designed to demonstrate reusable ways of integration.
+      The following tutorials introduce how to run MLC-compiled models with MLCChat or in platform-native projects.

       - :doc:`tutorials/runtime/cpp` for command line
       - :doc:`tutorials/runtime/javascript` for WebLLM